timegated/portfolio-2024/README.md

 #### TimeLine

-The timeline components are used to confirm the CV.
+The timeline components are used to confirm the Resume.

 ```html
 <div class="time-line-container">